New tax measures introduced by Finance Law (FL) 2022

 Where the annual income exceeds the DZD 600,000 threshold, a provisional taxation of 7% will apply on the income irrespective of the nature of the property.

 Increase in the deduction thresholds for certain expenses

-In order to simplify and reduce the tax burden on CIT, the new provisions of Article 43 of FL 2022 provide an increase in the deduction limits for the following expenses:
+In order to simplify and reduce the corporate income tax (CIT) burden, the new provisions of Article 43 of FL 2022 provide an increase in the deduction limits for the following expenses:

-- The deduction limit for grants and donations, with the exception of those granted in cash or in kind for the benefit of humanitarian institutions and associations, increases from DZD 2m to DZD 4m;
+- The deduction limit for grants and donations, with the exception of those granted in cash or in kind for the benefit of humanitarian institutions and associations, increases from DZD 2 million to DZD 4 million.

-- The cap used as a basis for calculating the depreciation annuities of passenger vehicles is increased from DZD 1m to DZD 3m.
+- The cap used as a basis for calculating the depreciation annuities of passenger vehicles is increased from DZD 1 million to DZD 3 million.
 However, it’s worth recalling that this deduction threshold does not apply where the vehicle is the main tool of the business activity.

-Addressing rental costs, the FL2022 has put forward the possibility for taxpayers to deduct rental costs and maintenance and repair costs of passenger vehicles with a limit of:
+Addressing rental costs, FL 2022 has put forward the possibility for taxpayers to deduct rental costs and maintenance and repair costs of passenger vehicles with a limit of: